msank00/msank00.github.io/_posts/2019-08-06-blog_204_ML_NLP_Part_2.md

 - Preprocess the sentences and create `[(word_1, tag_1), ... (word_n, tag_n)]`.
 This becomes your $X$ and $Y$.

-- Train a multiclass classification algorithm like RandomForest and build your model
+- Train a multiclass classification algorithm like RandomForest, CRF and build your model

 - Give test sentence, split into words, feed to the model and get corresponding tags.